 If you have connected a USB cable on the front-port, consider removing it.
 Sometimes, if the internal connectivity of the PS4 is not good, any activity from the port can cause the console to shut down.

 Wi-Fi modules are known to cause power fluctuations in consoles as well as computers.
 If there is a short circuit in the module, it will cause an influx and force the PS4 to shut down permanently.
 In this scenario, consider switching to cable internet.

 There is a power cable at the back of your PS4.
 If you don’t have cable internet access, you can easily use a LAN cable to connect your router to your PS4.
 If the PS4 runs steadily on LAN internet, avoid using a Wi-Fi connection.

 Note: You can also disable your Internet completely to test this solution.

 If none of the above workarounds work for you, consider getting your PS4 checked for hardware problems.
 There might be numerous possibilities including a defecting PSU unit or your PS4 overheating.

-There are also instances of people reporting the console getting shut down whenever their PS4 gets heated up (probably because of faulty joints in the system).
-There is also an issue of the overheating causing the thermal on-off switch to get triggered.
+There are also instances of people reporting that the console shuts down whenever their PS4 heats up, likely because of faulty joints in the system.
+An additional issue is the overheating triggering the thermal on-off switch.

-It is recommended that you do not attempt at checking for hardware problems yourself; get it to a near Sony service center.
+It is recommended that you do not attempt to check for hardware problems yourself; take it to a nearby Sony service center.